-- Quality of service (QoS) levels determine how each MQTT message is delivered and must be specified for every message sent through MQTT. - Three QoS for message delivery could be achieved using MQTT: - QoS 0 (At most once) where messages are delivered according to the best efforts of the operating environment.
-Message loss can occur. - QoS 1 (At least once) where messages are assured to arrive but duplicates can occur. - QoS 2 (Exactly once) where message are assured to arrive exactly once. - There is a simple rule when considering performance impact of QoS :

-"The higher the QoS, the lower the performance".
+- Quality of service (QoS) levels determine how each MQTT message is delivered and must be specified for every message sent through MQTT.
+It is important to choose the proper QoS value for every message, because this value determines how the client and the server communicate to deliver the message.
+Three QoS for message delivery could be achieved using MQTT: - QoS 0 (At most once) where messages are delivered according to the best efforts of the operating environment.
+Message loss can occur. - QoS 1 (At least once) where messages are assured to arrive but duplicates can occur. - QoS 2 (Exactly once) where message are assured to arrive exactly once. - There is a simple rule when considering performance impact of QoS.
+It is "The higher the QoS, the lower the performance".